 Document TrackingTools for tracking access, updates, deletions, sharing and other document related events.

-Reviews & ApprovalsProcesses, policies and tools for reviews and approvals of documents.
-Keeping a record of who has accessed or changed documents together with security information such as their user id and IP address.
+Reviews & ApprovalsProcesses, policies and tools for reviews and approvals of documents. security information such as their user id and IP address.

 Structure & OrganizationThe structural design of shared document environments.
 For example, being able to view documents by customer, project and team in a clear and concise information structure.